Skip advert

 Driving and performance

-We get three diesel variants of the Renault Master in the UK, along with one electric model - the Master E-Tech.
-The diesels all use new 2.0-litre Blue dCi engines, with power outputs of 128bhp, 148bhp and 168bhp.
-The entry-level motor has a six-speed manual gearbox as standard, while the mid-range version can be had with the nine-speed automatic gearbox that comes with the most powerful engine for around £2,000 extra.
-Heavy-duty Masters are only available with the 148bhp engine and manual gearbox.
+We get three diesel variants of the Renault Master in the UK, along with the Master E-Tech.
+The diesels offer varying power outputs of 128bhp, 148bhp or 168bhp.
+The entry-level motor has a six-speed manual gearbox as standard, while the mid-range version can be had with an optional nine-speed automatic gearbox (the same one that comes standard in the most powerful variant).
+Heavy-duty Masters are only available with the 148bhp engine and a manual gearbox.

 Advertisement - Article continues below